ShiyuuLi/EpiOracle/README.md

 ### Testing the Environment

 Run `EpiOracle/src/main/java/utils/JDBCTools.java`, if the environment has been successfully set, the symptom lists in the `symptoms` table would be printed.

-## Artifact Evaluation

-### Main Results and Claims

-#### Main Result 1: Accuracy of fuzzy detection

-In Section 9.3 of the paper, Figure 7 presents the accuracy of fuzzy detection.
-The experiments show:

-- The number of symptom lists identified as similar using only COVID-19 symptom lists.
-- The number of similar symptom lists when both COVID-19 symptom lists and "noisy" lists (containing other symptoms) are used.

-These results can be obtained by running **Experiment 1 & 2**, respectively.
-However, the experiment results may vary since fuzzy detection is a randomized algorithm.

-#### Main Result 2: Accuracy of increment count

-In Section 9.3, Figure 8 shows the accuracy of increment count in a Bloom Filter.
-After inserting a target tag $t$ times and other tags $\iota$ times, we measure the recovered count of the target tag.

-The results can be obtained by running **Experiment 3**.
-Due to the false positive nature of Bloom Filter, the results should be close to $T$.

-#### Main Result 3: Computational delay

-In Section 9.4, Figure 9 presents the computation delay on the healthcare facility side under different configurations.

-The results can be reproduced by running **Experiment 1** with the following configuration

-- in `EpiOracle/src/main/java/Main.java`

-  - set $L = 2^{12}, s = 2^{11}, l = 1/5/10$

-  - Comment out line 20

-  - Uncomment line 18 and set $alpha = 16/18/20/22/24/26$

-- in `EpiOracle/src/main/java/HelParGen.java`

-  - Comment out line 137 and uncomment line 136

-### Experiments

-#### Experiment 1: Accuracy of fuzzy detection without noise

-Run `EpiOracle/src/main/java/Main.java`, where the parameter $Sym\_Num$ should be set to $400/800/1200/1600/2000$.

-#### Experiment 2: Accuracy of fuzzy detection with noise

-Run `EpiOracle/src/main/java/Main.java`, where the following parameters should be reset:

--  $Sym\_Num = 2000$
--  $SimRatio = 0.2/0.4/0.6/0.8$
--  $Noi\_Num = 0/2000$

-#### Experiment 3: Accuracy of increment count

-Run `EpiOracle/src/main/java/utils/BloomFilter.java` with the following parameter configurations:

-- $t = 300/600/900/1200$
-- $L = 2^{12}/2^{14}/2^{16}$
-- $s = 2^{11}/2^{12}$

-## Limitations

 The experimental results of fuzzy detection based on 200 real-world symptom lists are not reproducible, which are presented in Table 3 of the paper.